KinexDev/Luna/README.md

 Luna is a standalone runtime for luau. download is [here](https://github.com/KinexDev/luna/releases/tag/Release4).

+Note: this project is not being continued because [lute](https://github.com/luau-lang/lute) became the official luau runtime.

 # Features
 - Dynamic library linking
 - Support for loading modules (using require function)